Home page logo

 While script developers may have specialties, they won't focus exclusively on that single niche.
 Sometimes priorities or workload balancing will dictate that they work on scripts or libraries which don't precisely match their NSE specialty.

-Feature Creepers and Bug Wranglers
+Feature Creeper and Bug Wrangler

 Key requirements: Strong C/C++ skills.
-Python and
+Python and Lua skills are valuable as well.

 Rather than take a specific role (bug wrangler or feature creeper), the individual(s) sponsored for this position will do some of each.
 If you have ideas for small feature-creeping/bug-wrangling tasks, we'd love to hear about them in your application.